COVID-19 Temporary Outdoor Seating Extension Application Traditional Parklet Permit Process

 An Outdoor Seating Temporary License will be issued to all businesses who register and will last until all COVID-19 restrictions are lifted.
-The licenses will also be granted a 30-day grace period following this date, at no cost to the applicant.
+Capacity restrictions were lifted on May 14th.
+Since that date, licenses have been extended through October 31, 2021, at no cost to the applicant.

 Traditional Parklet Permit Process